-Unlicensed or unspecified drivers on your policy - As we discussed in our FAQ section on automobile insurance, many policies will automatically cover those who live in your home if they borrow your car and get into an accident.
-However, other policies will require that you list all the motorists who you authorize to drive your vehicle so that if someone not specified on your policy gets into an accident, your claim will be rejected.
+Unlicensed or unspecified drivers on your policy — Many policies will automatically cover those who live in your home if they borrow your car and get into an accident.
+However, other policies will require that you list all the motorists you authorize to drive your vehicle so that if someone not specified on your policy gets into an accident, your claim will be rejected.
 Additionally, if the driver is unlicensed when borrowing your car, that is also grounds for claim rejection.

-Premiums not up to date - One of the most common reasons that claims end up being rejected is due to unpaid premiums.
-Consult your policy so that you know exactly when your premium is due and your on-time with your payments so that you don’t find yourself uncovered after an accident.
+Premiums not up to date — One of the most common reasons that claims end up being rejected is due to unpaid premiums.
+Consult your policy so you know exactly when your premium is due and you’re on time with your payments so you don’t find yourself uncovered after an accident.

-Vehicle not suitable for road conditions - Many drivers love the freedom that comes with taking their four-wheel SUV or Jeep off-road.
-So if you go off-roading in your Honda Civic, chances are your claim for the damages incurred will be rejected as your car would be considered an “unroadworthy vehicle.”
-However, this can also apply if you failed to make appropriate upgrades prior to the accident, like changing your tires if the thread runs bare or you fixing broken windshield wipers.
+Vehicle not suitable for road conditions — Many drivers love the freedom that comes with taking their four-wheel SUV or Jeep off-road.
+So if you go off-roading in your Honda Civic, chances are, your claim for the damages incurred will be rejected, as your car would be considered an “unroadworthy vehicle.”
+However, this can also apply if you failed to make appropriate upgrades prior to the accident, like changing your tires if the thread runs bare or fixing broken windshield wipers.

-Telematic indication of driver error - Telematic devices track and find your car when it is stolen.
-However, they can also be used to monitor your driving with certain insurance policies requiring their implementation in order to find whether bad driving or speeding were the causes of an accident.
-If breaking those traffic laws was found to a factor in your accident, then your claim will likely be rejected.
+Telematic indication of driver error — Telematic devices track and find your car when it is stolen.
+However, they can also be used to monitor your driving, with certain insurance policies requiring their implementation to find whether bad driving or speeding were the causes of an accident.
+If breaking those traffic laws was found to a factor in your accident, your claim will likely be rejected.
 Telematic devices can also be used to reward good driving.

 Business vehicles — As the majority of vehicles are insured for private use — including driving to and from work — you will need to disclose that you also use the vehicle to complete work duties.